jadecobra/python_tdd_exercises/source/data_structures/lists/lists.rst

     self.assertEqual(a_list.index('1st', 1), 4)

-  the test passes, the second input is the position I want the :ref:`method<what is a function?>` to start from
+  the test passes, the second input is the position I want the :ref:`method<what is a method?>` to start from

 * I try the same thing with the other :ref:`assertions<what is an assertion?>`